 - Create a budget.
 Be conscious of your changed financial circumstances and budget accordingly.

-For over 20 years, I have worked diligently to help people start new lives with minimal financial entanglements.
+For 25 years, I have worked diligently to help people start new lives with minimal financial entanglements.
 Contact my office today for a consultation.